shivam-aditya/NotificationAndroidPermissionLibrary/README.md

 This project is made to get status of notification permission for android in react native.

+NOTE: This is only meant for Android.
+Please do not use it for iOS in it's current state.

 ## Getting started

 `$ npm install react-native-notification-android-permission-library --save`